FuelLabs/sway-rfcs/rfcs/0011-references.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-To make the use of references more explicit and maintain syntax legibility for people coming from Rust we could have chosen to use `&` everywhere a reference is used and/or implicitly added it for unqualified reference types.
+To make the use of references more explicit and maintain syntax legibility for people coming from Rust we have chosen to use `&` everywhere a reference is used.
 However the reason for Rust's use of this syntax rather than ML's terseness is to support a borrow checker and guarantees that we do not make.
-The extra syntax burden does not seem worth it since we do not provide such guarantees, nor need to provide them.
-It can even be misleading.
+This could be misleading at first for programers coming from Rust.
+We will properly document the difference between Sway references and Rust borrowing.
+We believe that the difference, properly presented, will be straightforward and easy to understand.
+Apart from that, the chosen syntax should feel natural for programers coming from Rust.

-Since we're leaning more towards ML, we may also have chosen to use `ref` instead of `Box` to denote reference types.
-However we already majorly borrow from Rust for our library abstractions, and a single field struct seems like the simplest way of generating a reference type in Sway as it is.
+Since we're leaning more towards ML, we may also have chosen to use `ref` to denote reference types.
+However we already majorly borrow from Rust for our library abstractions.
+Moreover, the `ref` syntax felt much verbose.

-The ambiguity as to the mutability of references or their content leads to a choice when picking function argument syntax. i.e.: we could have used  `val: mut T` or `mut val: T` or any combination of the two.
-Since we decided to collapse the mutability into one to simplify things, the current syntax is used since it is closer to the existing Sway behavior.

-The use of `const` to denote returning const references is paricularly conspicuous.
-The issue is that in Rust and in current Sway, returing an unqualified reference type means returning a mutable type.
-Breaking this assumption would not just be a big breaking change but may not even be a good idea since mutable values are what people want to return most of the time.

-Adding a qualifier seems like the least painful way to add the ability to return immutable references (which is an absolute requirement).
-We may want to later consider forcing people to add `const` or `mut` to their return values at a later date, and perhaps even later make the `const` implicit.

 # Prior art

 [prior-art]: #prior-art

-A lot of the design choices of this RFC have to do with strinking the balance between Rust and ML's levels of abstraction.
+A lot of the design choices of this RFC have to do with striking the balance between Rust and ML's levels of abstraction.
 Sway is not meant to be a general purpose systems programming language, but it is not a functional memory managed language either.
 We want to maintain access to memory primitives whilst making most Sway code terse, legible and easily understandable.

 As prior art we considered Rust, ML and other managed GC languages such as Java or C# that have similar simplified memory models.
+For the parts of the references semantics we borrow from C++.

 # Unresolved questions